STATEMENT OF NONDISCRIMINATION

 YOUR RIGHTS AND RESPONSIBILITIES AS A RESIDENTIAL CUSTOMER

 As a Margaretville Telephone Company, Inc. customer, you have certain rights and responsibilities.
-These rights and responsibilities result from New York State Public Service Commission (PSC) Rules Governing Provision of Telephone Service to Residential Customers.
+These rights and responsibilities result from New York State Department of Public Service (DPS) Rules Governing Provision of Telephone Service to Residential Customers.

 QUESTIONS OR PROBLEMS